 Our research found that buyers are looking for significantly different characteristics in private vs. public companies.
 Since 2008, acquirers have preferred underperforming public firms, as underperforming public companies are more likely candidates for operational improvements and cost savings through merger synergies.
 Buyers also have been taking advantage of public companies whose valuations have fallen the most during market downturns.

-To find out more, you can download a copy of the report and try out the calculator here.
+To find out more, you can watch the webinar.

 Stay IN the know: Sign up for our newsletter for must-read market analysis and thought leadership, delivered right to your inbox.

 Professor Scott Moeller

 Scott Moeller is the director and founder of the M&A Research Centre at Cass Business School where he also a Professor in the Practice of Finance.
 Scott’s most recent book, published by John Wiley & Sons, was published in July 2009: Surviving M&A: Making the Most of Your Company Being Acquired.
 Another book now in a 2014 second edition (co-authored with Professor Chris Brady) is entitled Intelligent M&A: Navigating the Mergers and Acquisitions Minefield and discusses the role of business intelligence in major financial restructurings, and received a number of awards.